GoodForPoC/GoodForPoC/README.md

 # Good for PoC

 Good for PoC is creating a list of inclusive companies for people of color in tech.
 It was founded by Amélie Lamont, Catt Small and Jacky Alciné.
-After running for 2 years by ourselves, we realized we needed help.
+After running for a year by ourselves, we realized we needed help.
 This project is now open source.
 Please [view the roadmap](https://github.com/GoodForPoC/GoodForPoC/projects/1) to understand what kinds of contributions we are looking for.

 [![Gem Version](https://badge.fury.io/rb/jekyll.svg)](https://badge.fury.io/rb/jekyll)